-Archiving and preserving data implies more than just saving, backing up, or depositing it.
-It includes a series of managed activities aimed to ensure continued access.
-Here, you will find guidance on how to preserve and maintain data in a secure environment for it to remain accessible, understandable, and usable in the long term, as well as information on what kind of data must be archived and preserved according to Swedish law.
+Archiving and preserving data involves a series of managed activities to ensure continued access.
+Here you will find guidance on how to preserve and maintain data in a secure environment so that it remains accessible, understandable and usable in the long term, as well as information on what kind of data must be archived and preserved according to Swedish law.

 Why archive and preserve data

 The main reason for archiving and preserving data is to ensure access to it – now and in the future.
-In Sweden, it is first and foremost the Archives Act (SFS 1990:782; information available only in Swedish) that needs to be adhered to when it comes to archiving and preserving data: it stipulates that – as a rule – all material produced as a result of research activities must be archived and preserved in order to ensure the rights of access to public records, cultural heritage, and research needs.
-Complying with the Freedom of the Press Act (SFS 1949:105) and the Public Access to Information and Secrecy Act (SFS 2009:400) as well as more and more journal and funder policies, yet, also involves preserving data (however, as consequence of compliance rather than a direct requirement).
-In any case, abiding by these laws and policies means that data is systematically organised and stored (i.e., managed and kept in good order), accessible, available, understandable, and usable in the long run.
+In Sweden, it is mainly the Archives Act (SFS 1990:782) that must be followed when archiving and preserving data.
+It stipulates that – as a general rule – all material produced as a result of research activities must be archived and preserved to ensure the right of access to public records, cultural heritage and research needs.

 What data to archive and preserve

-Archiving and preserving data implies that you will need to carefully consider which components of your research need to be kept and which ones not in order to comply with national legislation, satisfy external funders and publishers as well as your institution, and meet your own purposes.
-The process of selecting data that is to be either kept or disposed of is called data appraisal.
-At SLU, data appraisal has to be done in accordance with the regulations devised by the Swedish National Archives (as described in RA-FS 1991:1 and RA-MS 2013:7).
-In-depth information on how and when to appraise research material (such as data) can be found on the Archive, information management and registry unit’s web page on Management and preservation.
+Archiving and preserving data means that you need to consider carefully which parts of your research data that need to be kept and which don't.
+The process of selecting which data to keep and which to discard is called data appraisal.
+At SLU, data appraisal must be done in accordance with the regulations devised by the Swedish National Archives (as described in RA-FS 1991:1 and RA-MS 2013:7)

 How to preserve data

-When you prepare data to be preserved, you need to ensure that it is kept secure AND that it can be accessed, read, and understood in the future.
-Active steps to preserve data include good file management, adequate documentation, data security and protection, as well as storage.
+When preparing data for preservation, you need to ensure that it is kept safe and that it can be accessed, read and understood in the future.
+Active steps to preserve data include good file management, adequate documentation, data security and protection, and storage.

 Data preservation and file management

-An important aspect of data archiving and preservation is file management (i.e., folder structure, file and folder naming convention, file versioning, and choice of file format), in particular the choice of file format.
-Digital file formats tend to become obsolete over time, meaning that while the bits in a file may still be intact its information cannot be accessed and used.
-Choosing file formats that follow open standards with publicly available specifications, are non-proprietary, free of encryption and copy protection, commonly used, as well as lossless should ensure long-term preservation.
-Advice on and guidance about file management including choice of file format is given at Collect, organise, and store data.
-With regard to choosing the right file format for long-term preservation and usability of the data in mind, both the Swedish National Archives and the Swedish National Data Service (SND) provide recommendations.
+An important aspect of data archiving and preservation is file management (i.e. folder structure, file and folder naming conventions, file versioning and choice of file format), particularly the choice of file format.
+Digital file formats tend to become obsolete over time, meaning that while the bits in a file may still be intact, the information in the file cannot be accessed and used.
+Choosing file formats that follow open standards with publicly available specifications, are non-proprietary, free of encryption and copy protection, widely used and lossless should ensure long-term preservation.

 Data preservation and documentation

-For data to be understandable and usable/reusable in the future, it needs to be archived and preserved with its appropriate metadata.
-High-quality metadata provides contextual information about the collected, generated, and/or acquired data itself as well as about the processes and analyses performed on the data.
-Also, metadata is often a prerequisite for making data searchable.
-In-detail information on how to document data and its processing and analysis can be found at Collect, organise, and store data and Process and analyse data, respectively.
+For data to be understandable and usable in the future, it must be archived and preserved with the appropriate metadata.
+Good metadata provides contextual information about the data itself, as well as the processes and analyses that have been performed on it.
+Metadata is also often a prerequisite for making data searchable.

-In order for data to be reusable, it has to be archived and preserved safely alongside its documentation and metadata.
+For data to be reusable, it must be archived and stored securely, along with its documentation and metadata.

-First, you must ensure the data’s security by ensuring that only authorised people can access the data to read, edit, and use it.
-Doing so should mean that data plus its metadata will be safe from unauthorised access and use (e.g., manipulation, change, destruction).
+First, you need to ensure the security of the data by making sure that only authorised people can access the data to read, edit and use it.
+This should mean that the data and its metadata are safe from unauthorised access and use (e.g. manipulation, modification, destruction).

-Second, should the data that is to be archived and preserved contain personal or sensitive information, additional measures need to be kept in mind to ensure protection if needed (see Collect, organise, and store data as well as Process and analyse data for more information in this respect).
+Second, if the data to be archived and preserved contains personal or sensitive information, additional measures must be considered to ensure protection where necessary (see Collect, organise, and store data and Process and analyse data for more information).

 Data preservation and storage

-It is important to point out that for data to remain usable in the future, it needs to be actively managed during preservation (together with its metadata) (note that external data repositories do not usually attend to this).
-Digital sources, unfortunately, may degrade over time ('bit-rot’), which is why they have to be checked on a regular basis to make certain there is no deterioration (e.g., by creating a checksum).
-Moreover and as mentioned above, file formats may become obsolete over time.
-To counteract that risk of obsolescence, files and data need to be migrated to alternative formats (make sure to document the characteristics of such file migrations).
-However, following all these recommendations will ensure that the data you intend to preserve will be findable and accessible, as well as interoperable and reusable in the future; that is the data should have all the characteristics of being FAIR.
+It is important to note that in order for data to remain usable in the future, it must be actively managed during preservation, together with its metadata (note that external data repositories do not usually take care of this).
+Digital sources can unfortunately degrade over time ('bit-rot'), so they need to be checked regularly to ensure that no degradation has occurred (e.g. by generating a checksum).
+In addition, as mentioned above, file formats can become obsolete over time.
+To address this risk of obsolescence, files and data must be migrated to alternative formats (ensure that the characteristics of such file migrations are documented).